Vladimir3261/translate-service/README.md

 `REDIS_HOST` and `REDIS_PORT` - If you use your own redis (outside of docker container)

-`SQLITE_DB` - SQLite database name that will be created on start of containers, leave this empty if you want to user in-memory sqlite database
+`SQLITE_DB` - SQLite database name that will be created on start of containers, leave this empty if you want to use in-memory sqlite database

-** Note: in memory database will be destroyed on shutdown docker container and created again while it starts to keep your settings outside docker user named database and share it to your local filesystem as volume
+** Note: in memory database will be destroyed on shutdown docker container and created again while it starts to keep your settings outside docker use named database and share it to your local filesystem as volume

 `HTTP_PORT` - port where your http server with API will be started.